-I woke up with an ear-worm this morning.
+With spring now moving along many of us are going to the beach.
+I always loved the beach.
+This morning I woke up with an ear-worm.
 And with it came a flood of memories from a delightful beach trip I took when I was a teenager.

 Our parents gave my sister and I some money to pay our share of half the rental of a surf board with the two guys.
 Neither my sister nor I ever quite got the hang of surfing but we had fun trying.
 My sister and I were quite naive’ and trusting but these two guys were always polite.
 [I guess they knew our parents were watching over us from the trailer window (?) or outside near the trailer]

 That evening, near our parents’ trailer the guys made a campfire.
 Phil, the one I had the crush on was 17.
 He brought his guitar out and we sang around the campfire.
 Since our family loved to sing I think our parents and siblings also joined us.
 Regardless of their presence I clearly remember being so “in love” that night and probably for a month later at least.

 Funny thing is we never even touched each other, kissed or anything.
 But he had strawberry blond/red hair, could surf some, sing, and play the guitar.
 What more could a teen-aged, hormonal girl possibly want in a guy??
 The link below is to the song he played and we all sang: “We’ll Sing in the Sunshine”.

 This song made me even more “in love” with him.
 Even though I had the biggest hormonal crush on him, I never saw him again.
 For some reason we never exchanged phone numbers or addresses.
 I think his parents pulled out of the campground early the next morning.
 Probably better though.

 On the way home the next day I worried when I remembered that he was turning 18 soon and would be eligible for the draft and could get drafted and might have to fight in the Vietnam war!
 I cried just thinking about it.